Ce contenu est disponible en anglais seulement.

 Second - The Internet is important to Canadians

 In 2014 Canada ranked second among G8 countries in Internet penetration and in the top 20 globally.
 Our citizens are highly connected and our networks should be too.
 As individuals, whether we're having a Skype conversation, hosting our own Minecraft server, or technology luddites getting technical support from our 11-year-old children, we want a fast and secure home network.
 As businesses, we're investing in powerful network technology to serve our employees in the office and using VPN from home.
 If consumers and enterprises are building strong local networks, the networks that connect them should match that strategy and be strong, and local.

 Okay, this argument has the potential to derail the entire article so we will keep it short: The U.S. National Security Agency.
 If you need to know more, you can read about it in Wikipedia here.

-There is a fourth good reason, but we'll save that one for later.
+There is a fourth good reason, and that is security.
+But we will save that one for part 2 of the series.

 What is happening today

 First off, we want to be fair to Canadian ISP's.
 They give us services that we could only dream of just five years ago.
 These services are expensive to deliver across our vast geographies, so investment in the networks can only grow based on sound business cases and even then slowly over time.
 So while the networks get better and better, as a nation we need continue to hold ISPs accountable (and rely on them!) to ensure that they are always building national networks that benefit all citizens.
 We also need to make sure that everyone understands the importance of keeping traffic local.

 A typical trace route of traffic from you to, for instance, your online tax software or your banks services may show how the data passes through America to come back to Canada.
 The same holds true for remote employees logging into your corporate servers.
 A bank that is well peered in a Toronto IXP serving customers in the Toronto market should not have this problem, but for the rest of Canadians, the potential is there.
 The fact is that the big transit pipes are located in the US.